Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Data

 \subsection{Cosmic web characterisation}

 This work provides observational constraints on secondary halo bias using central galaxies/groups located in different cosmic environments.
 The cosmic web is characterised based on the publicly available filament catalogues derived by \citet{Malavasi2020a} using the Discrete Persistent Structures Extractor \citep[DisPerSE;][]{Sousbie2011a,Sousbie2011b}.
 DisPerSE identifies persistent topological features (such as filaments, walls, and voids) by applying discrete Morse theory \citep[][and references therein]{Morse1934} to the cosmic density field.
 The algorithm first computes the density field from the discrete galaxy distribution using the Delaunay Tessellation Field Estimator \citep[DTFE;][]{van2009}.
 It then locates critical points (Maxima, Minima, and Saddles) where the density gradient vanishes and reconstructs the manifold structure (the Morse complex) that defines the cosmic web.
+In this framework, the Maxima are typically associated with high-density regions, the saddles correspond to Filaments and Walls, and the Minima are linked to voids or empty cosmic areas.

 The implementation of \cite{Malavasi2020a} adapts DisPerSE to account for the observational limitations and projection effects inherent to the SDSS spectroscopic survey.
 Their analysis, performed on the SDSS DR12 Main Galaxy Sample, produced multiple catalogues of critical points and filaments by varying the persistence threshold (which controls the significance of detected features) and the smoothing scale applied to the density field \footnote{\url{https://l3s.osups.universite-paris-saclay.fr/cosfil.html}}.
 These catalogues have been used in several previous studies \citep{Malavasi2020b, Tanimura2020a, Bonjean2020, Tanimura2020b, Izzo2025, Rodriguez2025}.
 Although we conducted this analysis using DR18, the resulting critical points and structures of the cosmic web are expected to remain consistent with the latest data releases.
 This consistency is largely due to the minimal large-scale differences observed in the spectroscopic samples.
 Additionally, the derived critical points should remain largely unaffected by minor variations in data releases.
 In future analyses, these critical points, which act as stable structural references, can be integrated with galaxy samples from more recent data publications.